Importance of SMS Performance Monitoring Dashboards

 - What Does Aviation Safety Culture Look Like?

 Final Thought: Other Relevant Performance Monitoring Graphs

-A couple of other resources that couple well with this chart are
+A couple of other resources that work well with this chart are

 - Trending charts – which allow a safety manager to delve into even more detail and compare the trends over time